-The historic wildfires in California have devastated communities and claimed dozens of lives.
+The historic wildfires still raging in California have devastated communities and claimed dozens of lives.
 The Center for Disaster Philanthropy (CDP), its donors and local partners have responded with urgency to support recovery and rebuilding made complicated by the Covid-19 pandemic, especially in the state’s most vulnerable communities.

 “We, Californians, have always joked about our resilience toward earthquakes and wildfires.
 I could have never imagined seeing several historic fires and fire seasons in such a short period,” wrote Brennan Banks, director of CDP’s disaster recovery funds.
 “This new phase of heightened wildfire activity in the state requires more resources for communities to be able to keep up with this threat and save lives, homes and livelihoods.”

 COVID-19 is making this year’s immediate relief and recovery efforts incredibly challenging.
 For example, emergency response personnel need to provide additional resources to accommodate non-congregate housing because of the pandemic.
 Additionally, many migrants or undocumented laborers who work at California’s farms do not have adequate personal protective equipment to fight COVID-19 or deal with smoke from fires.
 And the continuing threat of fire adds to the stress from the pandemic, putting additional strain on mental health and counseling services.